chankruze/CPP-LAB/README.md

 In general, passing by value is faster and more effective.
 Pass by reference when your function needs to modify the argument, or when you need to pass a data type, that uses a lot of memory and is expensive to copy.

+## Passing Things (Revised)

+- _from **Ken Gregg**, Founder and CEO, Bytellect LLC_

+There are three ways to pass things around (into and out of functions) in C++:

+### Pass by value

+ - A copy of the original object is created and passed.
+ - To pass a string by value, you just use the data type `string`.

+### Pass by pointer

+ - Only the memory address of the original object is passed.
+The object’s content is then accessed using pointer notation.
+It is possible to pass a NULL pointer (i.e., it might point to no object at all).
+ - To pass a string by pointer, you use the data type `string*`.

+(Strictly speaking, you’re passing a pointer by value… a copy of the object’s address.
+But conceptually, you are passing the object by pointer.)

+### Pass by reference

+ - An alias for the original object is passed.
+The object’s content is then accessed as if you had the actual object (the reference is an alias for the object).
+Unlike a pointer, a reference cannot be NULL (i.e., it must refer to an actual object).
+ - To pass a string by reference, you use the data type `string&`.

+Behind the scenes, when you pass a reference to an object, a pointer to the object is actually passed.
+But when you use a reference, you use it as if you had the actual object itself, not a pointer to it.

+#### Passing by reference advantages:

+ - The efficiency of passing only an address, avoiding the inefficient step of making a copy of the entire object.
+(Passing by pointer also achieves this.)

+ - When working with the reference, you don’t use pointer notation, but just treat the reference as if it were the actual object.
+(Passing by pointer requires that you use pointer notation to work with the object.)

+ - You don’t have to check for NULL, because a reference cannot be NULL.
+(Passing by pointer has the potential of a NULL pointer arriving.)

+ - In some situations, compilers are able to make safe assumptions about a reference that can lead to more efficient generated code than if a pointer were used.

 ## Objects

 objects are independent units, and each has its own identity.